Elsie MacGill: Awards, honours, and legacy

-Posthumous recognition

 In 1983 MacGill was inducted into Canada's Aviation Hall of Fame, and in 1992 she was a founding inductee in the Canadian Science and Engineering Hall of Fame in Ottawa.

 Her life story is part of the documentary Rosies of the North (1999).

-In 2016, she was proposed as one of five finalists to be on Canadian banknotes, a competition closed to men.
+In 2016, she was chosen as one of five outstanding women "on the short list to be chosen as the iconic Canadian woman to be featured on the next series of banknotes".

-In 2019, the Lakehead District School Board approved Ecole Elsie MacGill Public School as the name of the still-under construction elementary school that will replace Agnew H. Johnston and Edgewater Park public schools when it opens in September 2020.
+In 2019, the Lakehead District School Board approved Ecole Elsie MacGill Public School as the name of the elementary school, then still under construction, which would replace Agnew H. Johnston and Edgewater Park public schools when it opens in September 2020.

-Also in 2019, she was the honoree of a Canada Post stamp as part of the "Canadians in Flight" series.
+Also in 2019, Elsie MacGill was the honoree of a Canada Post stamp as part of the "Canadians in Flight" series.

+In the same year, 2019, MacGill was the subject of a biography for young readers published by Scholastic Canada.

-In October 2020 she was the topic of a Heritage Minute short film honouring her achievements in the Second World War.
+In October 2020, MacGill was the topic of a Heritage Minute short film honouring her achievements in the Second World War.

+In September 2021 Elsie MacGill Secondary School of the Halton District School Board in Milton, Ontario opened.

+In 2022, the Thunder Bay squadron of the Royal Canadian Air Cadets was renamed "70 'Elsie MacGill' Royal Canadian Air Cadet Squadron."

+In 2023, The Royal Canadian Mint created a commemorative circulating loonie entitled "Honouring Elsie MacGill".